k2view-academy/K2View-Academy/articles/TDM/tdm_overview/03_business_entity_overview.md

 -  The Customer LU is the **Root LU** of the Customer BE.
 -  Each LU has its own LUs.

-When creating a TDM task to copy Customer 1 from the PROD environment, the TDM task must also copy the customer's related billing accounts and orders together with the related network elements and devices of the related orders.
+When creating a TDM task to load Customer 1 from the PROD environment, the TDM task must also load the customer's related billing accounts and orders together with the related network elements and devices of the related orders.

 The following LUIs are extracted from the source and created in Fabric for Customer 1: